eyandocumet/eyandocumet.github.io/projects/pyro.md

 <img class="img-fluid" src="../img/pyro/pyro_concept.jpg">

-πRo-Bot is an autonomous fire suppression and prevention system, which functions via a 3DoF robotic turret designed to prevent and extinguish fires in hazardous or remote environments.
-The robot operates in both manual and automatic modes, using a robotic arm to accurately aim and deploy fire retardant at sources of fire.
-In addition, πRo has the capability to autonomously pre-apply retardant to an area, preventing fires before they spread.
-The chassis of the robot is modeled in Fusion360, with NEMA17 motors controlling the movement of the arm for precise targeting.
-The system is powered by an ESP32 board, which uses event-driven programming to control scanning motions, assisted by an IR camera mounted on the barrel for fire detection.
+πRo-Bot is an autonomous fire suppression system featuring a 3DoF robotic turret designed to prevent and extinguish fires in hazardous or remote environments.
+It operates in both manual and automatic modes, with its arm precisely aiming and deploying fire retardant at fire sources.
+Additionally, πRo-Bot can autonomously pre-apply retardant to areas, preventing fire spread.

+The chassis is modeled in Fusion360, while NEMA17 motors handle the arm’s movement for accurate targeting.
+The system is powered by an ESP32, running event-driven code to control scanning motions, with an IR camera mounted on the turret for fire detection.

-The project's goals include successfully suppressing small fires at a distance of up to 6 meters, implementing fully functional scanning, suppression, and manual control modes, and designing a sleek, robust, and modular robot that can be adapted for various settings, such as vehicles or buildings.
-The project is still ongoing, with further developments expected to enhance its capabilities.
+Key goals include successful suppression of small fires at distances of up to 6 meters, full functionality in scanning, suppression, and manual modes, and a sleek, modular design adaptable for vehicles or buildings.
+The project is ongoing, with further enhancements planned.

-After a first round of design iteration, my team has developed the following assembly:
+After the first design iteration, my team has developed the following assembly:

 <div class="row">
   <div class="col-md-6">
     <img class="img-fluid" src="../img/pyro/pyro1_iso.png" alt="Pyro ISO View" style="width: 50%;">